Last Updated on March 22, 2021 by Julia Wilson

 - Every three months from 6 months.

 Not all products treat all parasites.
 Always check that the product you are using is also a heartworm preventative.
-If if is not, it will be necessary to use a second treatment to prevent heartworm.
-It is important to treat all cats for:
+If it is not, it will be necessary to use a second treatment to prevent heartworm.

 - Heartworm preventative